Plain English Writing Training

 Resources or after-workshop support provided to attendees:

 Having a single point of contact for the entire annual report is more efficient.
 No need to juggle different service providers — a sole contact ensures all parties involved in the process understand each other’s roles and responsibilities and are equipped to deal with unforeseen problems.
-You’ll waste no time:

 - For full day workshops, Andrew Pegler will be freely available to all attendees for two weeks following each workshop.
 He can further discuss and clarify matters relating to plain English and also provide reasonable assistance and guidance on writing tasks.